+Sample Policy

+Child Abuse Notifications and Reports of Child Abuse/Neglect

 The materials provided in this correspondence are for general informational and educational purposes only and are not intended to be and should not be considered legal advice or opinions.
 Prior to making any policy or rule changes seek the advice of your municipal attorney, as appropriate your County Prosecutor for any specific directives or specific procedures they may require.